Berkeley-CS195/sp23/content/about.md

 ~ title: Course description and policies

-CS 195 is a discussion-intensive course about the social implications of computing.
-The purpose of this course is to help computer science students make informed and thoughtful choices about their careers, participation in society, and future development activities.
+CS 195 is a discussion-intensive course about the social implications of computer technology.
+The purpose of this course is to help students make informed and thoughtful choices about their careers, participation in society, and future development activities.
 Readings and lecture topics are drawn from a range of fields that together seek to describe our contemporary global society: